JAlcocerT/JAlcocerT/content/blog/dev-dbs.md

 title: "Which DB is for me?"
 date: 2025-08-11
 draft: false
-tags: ["DataBases","D&A","DBCode","SelfHosting/HomeLab","DBCode"]
+tags: ["DataBases","D&A","DBCode","SelfHosting/HomeLab"]
-description: 'What are pros and cons of popular DBs: SQlite, PostgreSQL, mariaDB and their containers'
+description: 'Pros and Cons of popular DBs: SQlite, PostgreSQL, mariaDB and their containers'
 url: 'databases-101'
 ---

-**TL;DR:** A Recap on popular DBs.
+**TL;DR:**

-For SelfHosters and BackEnd Devs.
+A Recap on popular DBs, for SelfHosters and BackEnd Devs.

 > For D&A overview see [this post](https://jalcocert.github.io/JAlcocerT/setup-databases-docker/).